Vagrant Playground

 Get started

-Install vagrant-hostmanager
+Install vagrant-hostmanager plugin

 vagrant plugin install vagrant-hostmanager